 This course is an introduction to the arts of script writing and directing.
-Get experience in a non-threatening environment writing and directing a variety of short theatre pieces.
+Get experience in writing and directing a variety of short theatre pieces.
 Performances of students' work will depend on the desire and ability of the class.
 Students are expected to be able to work and to complete tasks independently.
 If not enough students enroll in this course, an independent study may be possible, arranged through the teacher.